Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Discrete and computational approaches for Generalized Wasserstein distances

-The constrained minimum is achieved, and it coincides with the Gaussian Hellinger--Kantorovich distance defined by \eqref{def:LET-HK} in the case $a=b=1$.\footnote{ A match is possible also for different choices of parameters $a,b$, provided that the definition of $H_g$ changes accordingly in \eqref{def:H-SS}.
-Moreover, the choice $g(t)=\cos\left( t^2 \wedge \tfrac{\pi}{2}\right)$ is also possible in \eqref{def:H-SS}, leading to the {\em Hellinger--Kantorovich distance}, which equals \eqref{def:HKdist} if \eqref{LET} is replaced by the entropy function $U(\sigma)=\sigma-1-\log\sigma $. } For the purpose of empiric approximation, it may be convenient to resort to the convex relaxation approach introduced in~\cite{savare2024JMPA}.
-In particular, in view of~\cite[Th.\ 3.5]{savare2024JMPA}, in the case of two atomic homogeneous marginals
+For the purpose of empiric approximation, it may be convenient to resort to the convex relaxation approach introduced in~\cite{savare2024JMPA}.
+In particular, in view of~\cite[Theorem 3.5]{savare2024JMPA}, in the case of two atomic homogeneous marginals

 the Gaussian Hellinger--Kantorovich distance can be obtained by minimizing

 under the constraints $\gammacompleto\geq 0$, $\sum_{jhk\ell}\gammacompleto=1$, and for the homogeneous marginals that

 and